TL;DR

 - Eye-tracking, click, and scroll heatmaps highlight what your users are drawn to

-- On-page surveys help you to collect direct customer feedback
+- On-page survey customer feedback tool helps you to collect direct customer feedback

 - Form analytics show where visitors are hesitating or getting confused

-There’s a free version, and paid plans start from $39 per month.
+There’s a free version, and paid plans start from $39/month.

 Final thoughts